tekupoko3/leap_year_calculator/README.md

 leap_year_calc.py tests the function of isLeapYear("checkBC45","exception") optional judgement.

 What you have to do with it is just enter the year in single-byte integer digits (including 0 and negative).
-If you try number of times after each response, just enter "y" to continue, while enter "n" to exit program.
+If you want to try number of times after each response, just enter "y" to continue, while enter "n" to exit program.